gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 ---
 layout: post
 heading: First Three Iconographers Join the Twelve Believers Project
-excerpt: Symeon van Donkelaar, Jonathan Pageau, and Federico Aguirre have each accepted a commission
+excerpt: "Symeon van Donkelaar, Jonathan Pageau, and Federico Aguirre have each accepted a commission."
 is_published: yes
 suppress_subscribe: no
 ---